yinfi/magentic-ui/README.md

 ## ⚠️ Troubleshooting

 If you were unable to get Magentic-UI running, do not worry!
-The first step is to make sure you have followed the steps outlined above, particularly with the [pre-requisites](#📝-pre-requisites) and the [For Windows Users](#🪟-for-windows-users) (if you are on Windows) sections.
+The first step is to make sure you have followed the steps outlined above, particularly with the [pre-requisites](#pre-requisites).

 For common issues and their solutions, please refer to the [TROUBLESHOOTING.md](TROUBLESHOOTING.md) file in this repository.
 If you do not see your problem there, please open a `GitHub Issue`.